laurencelundblade/QCBOR/README.md

 ## Code Status

-As of July 2023, the major t_cose 2.0 features are in and functioning.
+As of Novermber 2023, the major t_cose 2.0 features are in and functioning.
 There are many details to fix, interop testing and general testing to do, documentation to complete and correct.

-Backwards compatibility with t_cose 1.x is provided, but the code size is much larger.
-Those interested in small code size should switch to the newer signing API.
+Backwards compatibility with t_cose 1.x APIs is provided, however the new APIs for signing and verification have a smaller code size than the backwards compatible APIs.

 Integration with the [OpenSSL](https://www.openssl.org) and [Arm Mbed TLS](https://github.com/ARMmbed/mbedtls) cryptographic libraries is